sxwxbxr/portfoliov2/README.md

 The home page showcases experience, projects, education, skills, and contact details with subtle scroll-triggered animations.

+## Requirements

+- Node.js 18.17.x or 20.x (see `.nvmrc`)
+- Newer majors such as 22.x or 24.x are not yet supported by Next.js and may cause installs or builds to hang.

 ## Development

 - `npm ci` – install dependencies